deadwoman/p4-client/README.md

 # Grocery Budget & Shopping List

-A web app that helps you with your grocery shopping.
+A web app that helps with grocery shopping.
 The user will be able to keep track of their budget and expenses, as well as what they need to buy.
 ![image](https://i.imgur.com/92nfIoF.png)

 ![image](https://i.imgur.com/O5mSxHI.png)